dominik-rls/hacker-clues/README.md

 ## To do
 - [ ] Add modal overlays for comments and user info
-- [ ] Use dayjs to show relative dates
 - [ ] Search results should persist
 - [ ] Make use of url search params
 - [ ] Have an option/param to show frontpage posts
 - [ ] Give the user feedback when something went wrong or there are no results.
 - [ ] Support alternative search modes
+- [x] Use dayjs to show relative dates
 - [x] Only the hovered over pagination item should be bold, disable underlining
 - [x] Handle all kinds of search results (poll, story, etc.)
 - [x] Troubleshoot pagination problems

 ## Log
+### 13 Apr
+- Comments appearing in the search result are now properly handled
+- If there are more unhandled API quirks they seem to be somewhat rare

 ### 10 Apr
 - Works like a charm
 - I refactored search result types and rendering to be more robust and flexible.